- Translational Research

 - Contact us

-Heart Research UK have been pioneers in the fight against heart disease for almost 45 years.
+Heart Research UK - a pioneer in the fight against heart disease for over 45 years.

 In the 1960s our founder, David Watson, was working as a heart surgeon at Killingbeck Hospital in Leeds at a time when open heart surgery was incredibly risky, but he was optimistic that with more research, heart surgery could become safer.